Field-Trial Quantum Key Distribution with Qubit-Based Frame Synchronization: Experimental result

 We first evaluate the long-term stability of the QBER and the performance of real-time polarization feedback control.
-As shown in Figure~\ref{fig_volt_QBER12h_3}, we recorded the real-time QBER and corresponding feedback voltage of the EPC during a 12-hour continuous operation over a field-deployed fiber link with a channel loss of 18~dB.
+As shown in Fig.~\ref{fig_combined_qber}\subref{fig_volt_QBER12h_3}, we recorded the real-time QBER and corresponding feedback voltage of the EPC during a 12-hour continuous operation over a field-deployed fiber link with a channel loss of 18~dB.
 The feedback voltage of the EPC was adjusted in real time, and the QBER exhibited minor fluctuations due to environmental disturbances such as temperature variations and mechanical stress in the metropolitan fiber network.
 Despite these disturbances, the system maintained an exceptionally low average QBER.
-An average $\text{QBER}_Z$ is measured to be $1.12 \pm 0.51\%$ for the Z basis, while for X basis, the average $\text{QBER}_X$ is $1.10 \pm 0.51\%$.
-The total QBER for both two bases is $1.12 \pm 0.48\%$, demonstrating the robustness of the proposed qubit-based synchronization and polarization compensation method.
+An average $\text{QBER}_Z$ is measured to be $1.12 \pm 0.51\%$ for the $Z$ basis, while for $X$ basis, the average $\text{QBER}_X$ is $1.10 \pm 0.51\%$.
+The total QBER for both two bases is $1.12 \pm 0.48\%$.
+Notably, around the 10th hour of operation, an abnormal increase in the QBER occurred, which is attributed to unpredictable factors such as external vibrations caused by subway operations and construction activities, which inevitably induce polarization disturbances in the optical fiber.
+It can be observed that the polarization feedback algorithm effectively compensates for these polarization drifts by adjusting the driving voltage of the EPC.

+For comparison, we turned off the polarization control and performed the same 12-hour continuous test, with an average QBER of $7.64 \pm 6.23\%$.
+As shown in Fig.~\ref{fig_combined_qber}\subref{fig_volt_QBER12h_withoutEPC}, the QBER begins to fluctuate one hour after system operation.
+From the 5th hour onward, the fluctuation amplitude increases markedly, and the average QBER thereafter reaches as high as nearly 20\%.
+This indicates that the introduction of active polarization feedback is essential, demonstrating the robustness of the proposed qubit-based synchronization and polarization compensation method.